Shirley Burden: Career

 Beginning in 1924, Burden assisted at Pathé News.
 In 1926, he and his cousin filmed an Ontario Indian tribe for their The Silent Enemy, and from 1927 held a minor position at Paramount Studios.
 A 1929 meeting with Edward Steichen inspired his interest in photography and later gained his mentorship.
 He sought better motion picture prospects in California and Hollywood and from 1929 to 1934 used his contact Merian C. Cooper to gain associate producer work, most significantly at RKO on Academy Award nominated "She".

 Commercial career

 During World War II, Burden established Tradefilms in 1942, successfully producing training films which were then in demand from the US Navy, the Office of Education, and Lockheed Aircraft.
 This business was unsustainable postwar and Burden and Tradefilms partner Todd Walker opened a photography studio in Beverly Hills, California, in 1946, producing advertising and architectural photography for magazines Architectural Forum, House and Garden, Arts and Architecture.

+He was a senior partner in William A. M. Burden & Company, a private investment firm.